sonniebailey/sonniebailey.github.io/about-content.md

 ## How I deal with conflicts of interest

 Many financial service providers say they are "independent" or "unbiased", or market themselves as "fiduciaries".
-In practice, I think it is far more complex than this, and if anything, different providers manage conflicts of interests in different ways, with a spectrum of approaches, with some managing conflicts in a way that are more aligned with the interests of clients than others.
+In practice, I think it is far more complex than this, and if anything, different providers manage conflicts of interests in different ways, with a spectrum of approaches – with some managing conflicts in a way that are more aligned with the interests of clients than others.

 With Fairhaven Wealth, I have structured the business so that my interests are as aligned with my clients as much as humanly possible.